Accident, sickness and unemployment insurance

 How can I compare accident, sickness and unemployment protection polices?

-Our comparison service makes it easy.
-Just give us a few details and decide what you want covered: your mortgage payments or your income.Then choose the kind of cover you want: accident and sickness, or accident, sickness and unemployment.
+Just give us a few details, then choose the kind of cover you want: accident and sickness, or accident, sickness and unemployment.

 We’ll list your quotes in price order, starting with the cheapest at the top.
 But don’t make your decision based on price alone.
-Read what each policy covers to make sure you get cover that’s right for you.
+Look for a policy that’s right for you.